CleverRaven/Cataclysm-DDA/doc/USER_INTERFACE_AND_ACCESSIBILITY.md

 set via the call will be used as the final cursor position.
 You can also call `ui_adaptor::disable_cursor` to prevent a UI's cursor from being used as the final cursor position.

+For debugging purposes, you can set the `DEBUG_CURSES_CURSOR` compile flag to always show the cursor in the terminal (currently only works with the curses build).

 For more information and examples, please see the documentation in `ui_manager.h`.